gdcho/chrom-cognito/README.md

 Chromcognito respects your privacy:

 - **No data collection**: We don't collect any personal information
-- **Local storage only**: All preferences are stored locally in your browser
+- **Local storage only**: All preferences and recently closed tabs are stored locally in your browser
 - **No external communication**: The extension works entirely offline
-- **Minimal permissions**: Only requests necessary permissions for video control
+- **Minimal permissions**: Only requests necessary permissions for tab management and incognito functionality

 See our full [Privacy Policy](privacy.md) for details.